About Eczema and Eczema Treatments

 - Soaps and detergents

-It’s thought that eczema is part of an “atopic triad,” which also includes hay fever and asthma.
+It’s thought to be part of an “atopic triad,” which also includes hay fever and asthma.
 The sooner you seek out treatment from a dermatology provider, the better off your skin will be.

 - Atopic dermatitis